 healthy by ensuring that there are at least five positive interactions

-a 5:1 ratio of positive interactions to negative ones is linked to
+5:1 ratio of positive interactions to negative ones is linked to

 the stability of a marriage, no matter what your typical style of

 resolving conflict.
-If there is too much negativity,
+If there is too much negativity, the relationship

-may do things that drive you crazy, remember you can cope.
-It
+spouse may do things that drive you crazy, remember you can cope.

 problems that are solvable and let the others go.
 You must learn